Standard Proposals

 Director's Discretionary Time Proposals

-LCO does not allocate all (expected) observing hours to TAC-reviewed science projects.
-Some hours are held in reserve and may be allocated at the discretion of LCO's director.
-These discretionary hours are intended for observations of unforeseen targets-of-opportunity.
-Astronomers affiliated with an institution in LCO's Science Collaboration and investigators in the US Community (through the Heising-Simons-funded Open Access time) are eligible to submit proposals for discretionary time.
-However, the proposals must clearly justify why the observations must be carried out more immediately than the normal proposal/review cycle allows.
+Astronomers affiliated with an institution in LCO's Science Collaboration and investigators worldwide (through the Heising-Simons funded Open Access time) are eligible to submit proposals for discretionary time.
+Proposers must clearly justify why the observations must be carried out more immediately than the normal proposal/review cycle if they are eligible to submit standard proposals or have access to guaranteed time.
 Proposals for discretionary time may be submitted at any time, but the time expires at the conclusion of the current semester.
-A standard proposal must be submitted (and approved) to sustain observations for the same science project into the new semester.

 Notification of Review Decision

 Standard and Key Project proposals are reviewed by a Time Allocation Committee (TAC) panel whose members are selected from the astronomical community and are not employed by LCO.
 Proposals recommended for scheduling by the TAC are awarded time by LCO's director.
 PIs are notified of a standard proposal's acceptance approximately 6 weeks before the start of the semester.
-Proposals for discretionary time are reviewed by LCO's director only.
+Proposals for discretionary time are reviewed by LCO's director often with consultation with subject matter experts.
 Notices of acceptance are issued as quickly as possible, but typically in less than one week.